rixx/dotfiles/README.md

 # dotfiles

-Config files for my general environment:
+Config files for my general environment.
+In part distributed automatically, in part manually.
+Pretty up to date usually.
+In use on both user and server systems.

 - `X/xinitrc` for general X startup.
 There are a couple of very specific rules/services in there, too.
 - `calendar` contains the config files to run my calendar website as a separate window on the fly with electron